SQmushroom/Using-CTS-Verifier/README.md

 # Using-CTS-Verifier

--Ubuntu 16.04
+-Ubuntu 16.04 on VirtualBox

--Android 5.1
+-Android 5.1 RedMi

-Install OpenJDK on Ubuntu 16.04
+# Install OpenJDK on Ubuntu 16.04

 >sudo add-apt-repository ppa:openjdk-r/ppa
 >sudo apt-get update
 >sudo apt-get install openjdk-7-jre

-If the java version is not correct, you can change the default java version.
+If the java version is not correct, you can change the default java version by typing

 >sudo update-alternatives --config java

+and choose the correct version.

 # Install Android SDK on Ubuntu